MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-ready-business.md

 > [!NOTE]
 > The list of assisted setup guides, extensions, and services that are available differ depending on the user experience you choose for your company.
 The **Essential** experience gives access to fewer than the **Premium** experience does.<br /><br />
 > The first time you sign in, you use the **Essential** experience.
-For more information, see [Changing Which Features are Displayed](ui-experiences.md).
+For more information, see [Change Which Features are Displayed](ui-experiences.md).

 When you have run an assisted setup guide, it is marked as **Completed**.
 To run the assisted setup guide, you choose the three dots, and then choose the **Start Setup** action.